YeshwanthMotivity/Weather-Retrieval-and-Analysis/README.md

 "Was it sunny in Jena on June 5th, 2009?"

 🌡️ Section 2: Past vs Present
-This module compares real-time weather with the historical data.
+This module compares real-time weather with the historical data from the same date in 2009.

 Example Queries: